microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

   * **Framework:** Pick the .NET Version you want the server components (control library, control designer project) targeted against. **NOTE:** At this point the client projects will always target classic .NET Framework 4.7.2, as this is the Visual Studio target framework version.
-The type editor templates support .NET Versions from 6.0 on.
+The Type Editor templates support .NET Versions from 6.0 on.
-  * **PropertyTypeName:** This is the name of the individual custom property, the type editor will offer the editing functionality for.
+  * **PropertyTypeName:** This is the name of the individual custom property the Type Editor will offer the editing functionality for.
 In the sample project the templates are based on, this is the `CustomPropertyStore` type.
-Every reference to this type name or file name will be renamed to the class name you’re entering here.
+Every reference to this type name or file name will be renamed to the class name you enter here.
-  * **Type Editor Name:** This is the name of the type editor.
+  * **Type Editor Name:** This is the name of the Type Editor.
 In the sample project the templates are based on, this is the `CustomTypeEditor` type.
     Every reference to this type name or file name will be renamed to the class name you’re entering here.